Games & Quizzes

 /ˈSHōldər/

-Part of the body where an arm attaches or joins. put something heavy over one's shoulder or shoulders to carry.
+Part of the body where an arm attaches or joins.
+To carry something around your neck.

 /ˈwelkəm/